miketikh/gauntlet-clipforge/Tasks/phase_1_core_editor.md

 1. **Import and Edit Journey**:
    - [ ] Import 2+ video files via drag-and-drop
    - [ ] Drag clips onto timeline in sequence
-   - [ ] Trim start/end of clips using handles
+   - [ ] Trim start/end of clips using edge drag handles
+   - [ ] Trim middle section using mark in/out (I/O keys) with ripple delete
    - [ ] Split one clip in the middle
    - [ ] Delete unwanted clip
    - [ ] Preview timeline with playback